+The form must be completed in English.
 Page 1 and 2 should be completed by the athlete/athletes representative.
+All athletes with Down syndrome should also complete Appendix 1 (Atlanto-Axial Instability).

-All athletes with Down syndrome should also complete Appendix 1 (Atlanto-Axial Instability - see below).
 The form together with all supporting evidence should then be sent to your Virtus National Member Organisation.
+An original copy of all reports should be provided together with an English translation where appropriate.